danialfarid/ng-file-upload/README.md

   ngf-keep="true|false|'distinct'" // default false, keep the previous ng-model files and
     // append the new files. "'distinct'" removes duplicate files
-    // $newFiles and $duplicateFiles are set in ngf-change/select/drop functions. ngf-fix-orientation="boolean" //default true, would rotate the jpeg image files that have
+    // $newFiles and $duplicateFiles are set in ngf-change/select/drop functions. ngf-fix-orientation="boolean" //default false, would rotate the jpeg image files that have
     // exif orientation data.
-See #745
+See #745.
+Could be a boolean function like shouldFixOrientation($file)
+    // to decide wethere to fix that file or not.

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering